-Admission Criteria for Graduate Nursing Program
+Admission Criteria for MSN Program

 Admission - Applicants are eligible for admission to the graduate nursing program if they have an undergraduate GPA of 3.00 or greater.